iht/bigquery-dataflow-cdc-example/README.md

 have created the input subscription and the output BigQuery datasets, prior to running the pipeline.

-Make also sure that you have Java >=11 or <=25 installed in your machine.
+Make also sure that you have Java >=21 and <=25 installed in your machine.
 Check your current version with:

 ```shell